graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

  - `stakingAmount >= minimumStakingAmount` where `minimumStakingAmount` is set via governance.
  - The `stakingAmount` must be in the set of the top N staking amounts, where N is determined by the `maxIndexers` parameter which is set via governance.

 Indexing Nodes who have staked for a dataset, are not limited by the protocol in how many read requests they may process for that dataset.
-However, it may be assumed that Indexing Nodes with higher deposits, will receive more read requests and thus collect more fees, all else being equal, as this represents a greater economic security margin to the end user.
+However, it may be assumed that Indexing Nodes with higher deposits will receive more read requests and thus collect more fees, all else being equal, as this represents a greater economic security margin to the end user.

 ## Data Retrieval Market
 The work Indexing Nodes perform for the network can be described by a function of the type `ReadRequest -> ReadResponse`.